-Services Pmi in Sri Lanka averaged 55.91 points from 2015 until 2020, reaching an all time high of 66.80 points in May of 2015 and a record low of 29.80 points in April of 2020.
+Services PMI in Sri Lanka averaged 55.20 points from 2015 until 2021, reaching an all time high of 66.80 points in May of 2015 and a record low of 29.80 points in April of 2020.
 This page provides - Sri Lanka Services Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Sri Lanka Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on September of 2020. source: Central Bank of Sri Lanka
+Sri Lanka Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.

 Services PMI in Sri Lanka is expected to be 57.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Sri Lanka Services PMI is projected to trend around 57.00 points in 2022, according to our econometric models.